 1. Stratton Cedar Shoe Tree

-Featuring a long, crafted heel and luxe cedar wood finish, this top-quality pick is great for keeping even your most expensive pairs in tip top condition.
+With a long, crafted heel and luxe cedar wood finish, this pick is great for keeping prized pairs in tip-top condition.

 2. Eachway Shoe Tree & Stretcher

 This plastic option features a slim profile and split-toe design that better fits women’s shoes like flats and pumps.

 Pros: Doubling as a shoe stretcher, it can be used to broaden the length and width of too-tight shoes.
 It comes with attachments to create more space at the top of the shoe and near the sides of toes to help you avoid developing corns and bunions.
 You also get a shoehorn and handy carrying bag.